Universal credit: Elements

 - lower rate – payable where a child is entitled to any rate of disability living allowance or personal independence payment.

 - higher rate - payable where a child is entitled to the highest rate of the care component of disability living allowance OR the enhanced daily living component of the personal independence payment.
-It is also payable where a child is registered blind.
+It is also payable where a child is blind.

 More detailed information on the child element can be found in ADM Chapter F1.